diego-alves/docs/index.rst

 ..
-Documentação documentation master file, created by sphinx-quickstart on Sat Jul 28 08:53:20 2018.
+Documentacao documentation master file, created by sphinx-quickstart on Sat Jul 28 08:53:20 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Documentação's documentation!
+Welcome to Documentacao's documentation!
 ========================================

 .. toctree::